LSEG-API-Samples/Article.RTSDK.Java.Cpp.DevContainer/README.md

 Then, developers can run this example application with ```./gradlew runconsumer100``` command.

+Please find more details regarding how to run the RTSDK Java examples on the [RTSDK Java - Quick Start](https://developers.refinitiv.com/en/api-catalog/refinitiv-real-time-opnsrc/rt-sdk-java/quick-start) page.

 ## <a id=""></a>File Sharing between the Host and Dev Container

 Please note that all changes (newly created/modified files and folders) stay in the Dev container as long as the container is exist (status **Up** and **Exited**).
 However, if you remove the container (```docker rm```), that container and its data are destroyed.
 You can additional mount points to add to the container when created for sharing files between the host and Dev container with a devcontainer.json's ```mounts``` attribute.